-- Unlike previously when gifts were not given at engagement parties, today, couples now embrace it.
+- Unlike previously when engagement party gifts were not given at parties, today, couples now embrace it.

 - Make the playlist of engagement party songs versatile.
-Ones that everyone age group at your party can relate to.
-You don’t want anyone missing out of the fun.
+Ones that everyone’s age group at your party can relate to.
+You don’t want anyone missing out on the fun.

 - Be sure to personalize your menu.
 Make it an affair of your favorite foods.